Austin package bomb attacks timeline

 10:45 a.m.

-The Austin Police Department holds a press conference in House's neighborhood.
+The Austin Police Department holds a news conference in House's neighborhood.

 10:50 a.m.